gvwilson/sensibleadventures/nardica/nardica.md

 someone in the market would have mending work she could do for a few rand while Aunt Naggie haggled over onions, noodles, and soy.

-After dragging a buzzer over her scalp-cropped hair and watching sternly while Iffy, under protest, did the same,
+After dragging a razor over her scalp and watching sternly while Iffy, under protest, did the same,